 In March of 2016, I received an email from the editor of Survival Life asking me, a 15-year-old boy, to write for their huge website and e-magazine.
 I didn’t believe it at first, but it was legit!
 My first article for them was called “Trap for Your Life” which turned into a 10-part series.
 Writing for Survival Life gave me many more writing opportunities.
 I later ended up finding myself writing for over 15 different companies.
 God surely did bless me.

 While writing for Survival Life, an international radio station called WRVO Radio Network 1, contacted me asking me if I wanted my own RADIO SHOW!!!
 I really thought it was a scam, at first.
 Once I found out it was real, I freaked out.
 I accepted their offer and established The Outdoorsman’s Art Media which was my blog, my articles, and my radio show.
 I named the show after my media group, The Outdoorsman’s Art Radio Show.
 It was a dream come true.

 Someone once told me I was lucky, but you know, luck is only when hard work meets opportunity.
 Simply, anyone could have done what I have done.
 They would just have to spend the time to do it and get their priorities straight.
-As a 16-year-old, I have tons of time to waste, but I decided that I would not waste my teenage years playing videos games or scrolling through my social media all day.
+As a 17-year-old and being homeschooled, I had tons of time to waste, but I decided that I would not waste my teenage years playing videos games or scrolling through my social media all day.
 I knew that if I started young, it would benefit me for the future.
 I only wish that every child had the same passion and zeal toward the outdoors as I do, but modern technology has stood in the way of the Master’s creation.
 Hence, it is my goal to bring back the creation of God back into the hearts of children and teenagers, to revive that dying art of an outdoorsman.
 That is my outdoorsman’s calling!